ordina-jworks/ordina-jworks.github.io/_posts/2020-05-30-terraform.md

 1. Order a database: ticket 3 for the database team
 1. Order a DNS record for the environment to point to OpenShift routers: ticket 4 for the DNS team
 1. Create a new environment in environment repository
-1. Run a Jenkins job to create certificates for the environment.
+1. Run a Jenkins job to create certificates for the environment
 1. Update the credentials for the new database in online tooling
 1. Update the credentials for the new database in offline password storage
 1. Git-encrypt the database credentials and put them in the environment repository
 1. Update the database connection details in environment repository
-1. Run an Ansible playbook to create a new namespace in OpenShift and setup default configuration for the namespace (Docker registry credentials, custom service accounts, ...)
+1. Run an Ansible playbook to create a new namespace in OpenShift and set up default configuration for the namespace (Docker registry credentials, custom service accounts, ...)
 1. Sync OpenShift service account credentials into Jenkins credential store
-1. Roll-out Jenkins to add the new credentials by starting a Jenkins job executing an Ansible playbook
+1. Roll out Jenkins to add the new credentials by starting a Jenkins job executing an Ansible playbook
 1. Create reverse proxy configuration in reverse proxy repository
 1. Use a self-service portal to request access for Jenkins to update the configuration on the reverse proxy
-1. Roll-out the reverse proxy configuration using a Jenkins job
+1. Roll out the reverse proxy configuration using a Jenkins job
-1. Roll-out the environment configuration and application landscape to the new namespace through a Jenkins job that runs OC process and OC applies using the configuration.
+1. Roll out the environment configuration and application landscape to the new namespace through a Jenkins job that runs OC process and OC applies using the configuration

 This sums up the best-case scenario.
 Since it requires multiple teams to perform disconnected tasks at different times, errors are frequent and slow to resolve.